 Travel locations during the term may vary but generally include trips to the Great Barrier Reef and tropical north Queensland World Heritage Areas, camping in national parks in the high altitude New England Tableland region, a trip to Lamington National Park and Mt.
 Warning, and a visit to the Outback/Red Center region of the Northern Territory or to the dry western plains of western New South Wales.
 Students also visit rainforests, earth-based and off-grid solar houses, nature preserves and other venues of environmental significance in the Byron area.

-The Australia Program is open to LIU Global students during the spring of their third year, as well as students from other universities and colleges in North America and overseas.
+The Australia Program is open to LIU Global students during the spring of their second or third year, as well as students from other universities and colleges in North America and overseas.
 Students in all majors at LIU are also encouraged to apply.
 Students from other colleges and universities can generally transfer course credits back to their home institution but should clarify this with their registrar before enrolling in the Australia Program.